LucienHH/bedrock-portal/README.md

 ## Modules

-Modules are used to extend the functionality of the BedrockPortal class.
+Modules are used to extend the functionality of the BedrockPortal class. **Modules should be initialised before calling the `start` method.**

 ### ServerFormList